mrctln/Hornet_OLED/README.md

 sudo nano OLED.py

 Change the 'node_type' variable to 'hornet' or 'shimmer'.
-By changing the 'sleep_time' variable you can change the updating interval of the monitor
+By changing the 'sleep_time' variable you can change the updating interval of the monitor in seconds.

 To automatically start the script after rebooting: